What is a Sexually Transmitted Infection?

 However, many people with an STI will have no symptoms.

-Reasons to have a sexual health check
+What are the reasons to have a sexual health check?

 - You have a new partner